Modeling a Tubular Reactor for Optimized Polymer Manufacturing

 The results from the chemical model of the reactor also show that the total condensation chemistry for the process is endothermic.
 From this, you can draw an important conclusion: Endothermic reactions efficiently cool down the reacting flow, which implies that the reactor can easily be kept cool for safe and reliable operation.

 Try it yourself: Download the Polymerization in a Multijet Tubular Reactor model by clicking the button below.
-Note that you need a COMSOL Access account and valid software license to access the MPH-file.

 Learn More About Simulating Tubular Reactors